 Instructions

-- Once all the milk has been added, pour the whole mixture back into the saucepan and continue to cook, stirring gently but constantly until the pastry cream begins to thicken.
+- Once all the milk has been added, pour the whole mixture back into the saucepan and continue to cook, whisking constantly until the pastry cream begins to thicken and boil with thick bubbles bursting on the surface.

 - Cover with plastic wrap, so the plastic is touching the surface of the pastry cream, and let cool.
-Then refrigerate until needed.
+Then refrigerate for at least 2 hours or up to 72 hours.

 - Warm the milk to roughly body temperature and mix in the active dry yeast and 1 tablespoon of the sugar.
 Let it sit for 5-10 minutes or until it starts to froth up.If you are using instant yeast you can skip this step.240 ml (1 cup) Whole Milk, 2 packs Active Dry Yeast

-- In the bowl of a stand mixer with a dough hook attachment, add the remaining sugar, salt, and eggs.100 g (½ cup) Granulated Sugar, 2 (2 Large) Eggs, 1 teaspoon Salt
+- In the bowl of a stand mixer with a dough hook attachment, add the remaining sugar, salt, and eggs.100 g (½ cup) Granulated Sugar, 2 Large Eggs, 1 tsp Salt

 - Once the yeast is frothy, pour the milk/yeast mixture into the mixer bowl and stir everything together to combine.